tolland/ui_challenge_plant_shop/README.md

 ## Information

-This project uses the following packages:
+This project uses a number of third party packages, including:

-- stagged_grid_view: ^0.3.0
+- flutter_staggered_grid_view
 - flutter_bloc
+- flutter_carousel_widget
-- carousel
+- auto_size_text

 data is provided by a json file in the "assets" folder.